artuross/rcwz.pl/content/2024-04-21-im-really-bad-at-side-projects.md

 It's a perfect example of a project that does not have clearly defined boundaries.
 I started by just wanting to play with Talos a bit.
 I quickly realized that playing on my Mac is not a great idea so I've decided to set it up on Hetzner, which is a great cloud provider (seriously, use them) that's not gonna cost me a fortune.
 It could just do that, but why not use Terraform?
 After all, I wanted to get to know it better since I don't use it that often at work.
 Maybe even write a blog post, who knows, right?

-I've worker on it for maybe 2-3 weeks, set up few essential operators to make the cluster ready-but-not-quite and moved on.
+I've worked on it for maybe 2-3 weeks, set up few essential operators to make the cluster ready-but-not-quite and moved on.
 Frankly speaking, I don't even remember why - I was probably busy with something in real life.
 It's not like this project was a total failure though, I learned a ton of stuff and played with many tools that I don't use on a daily basis.

 ---